gitForce99/OSVOS_Changes/README.md

 ## Introduction
 This project was dedicated to taking scaelles' [OSVOS TensorFlow based model](https://github.com/scaelles/OSVOS-TensorFlow) and reconfiguring it to work with images of people that we added in ourselves.

-1. From scaelles, follow steps one through three under installation.
+1. From scaelles, follow steps one through three under [Installation](https://github.com/scaelles/OSVOS-TensorFlow#installation).

 2. Continuing, follow steps one and two under Demo Online Training and Testing.